zgabievi/laravel-bogpayment/README.md

 php artisan vendor:publish --provider="Zorb\BOGPayment\BOGPaymentServiceProvider"
 ```

-This command will copy config file and create migrations for you.
-You should run php artisan migrate to get deliveries table.
+This command will copy config file for you.

 ## Usage